MontiCore/cd4analysis/README.md

 The previous section describes how to load symbols from an existing symbol file.
 Now, we will use the CLI tool to store a symbol file for our `MyLife.cd` model.
 The stored symbol file will contain information about the types and associations defined in the CD.
-It can be imported by other models for using the symbols introduced by these object definitions, similar to how we changed the file `MyLife.cd` for importing the symbols contained in the symbol file `AuctionTypes.cdsym`.
+It can be imported by other models for using the introduced symbols, similar to how we changed the file `MyLife.cd` for importing the symbols contained in the symbol file `AddressType.cdsym`.

 Using the `-s,--symboltable <file>` option builds the symbol table of the input model and stores it in the file path given as argument.
 Providing the file path is optional.